VLi1388/Pet-Simulator---CPSC-210-Project/README.md

 # My Personal Project: Pet Simulator

-This application allows a player to adopt pets, and take care of their pets by managing the status of their pets, as specified in the following:
+This application allows a player to adopt pets, and take care of their pets by managing the status of their pets.
+Detailed operations of the application is specified in the following:

 #### Possible features
 - The player can adopt a pet/new pet